-Customer contributions represent monies paid by customers for connection to the grid.
-The contributions are recognized into revenue when the performance obligation is satisfied.
 The decommissioning fund represents monies paid in advance by an industrial customer to decommission the spur line that connects its operation to the Corporation's grid.
-Under a power purchase agreement, the customer has the financial responsibility for decommissioning expenses to be performed by the Corporation on its behalf.
+Under a power purchase agreement, the customer has the financial responsibility for decommissioning activities to be performed by the Corporation on its behalf.
 Any amounts not required for decommissioning will be refunded to the customer.
 This money accrues interest at the rate equal to the three month Canadian Dealer Offered Rate ("CDOR").
 This amount will be recognized to revenue when uncertainty associated with its recognition is satisfied.